-In 2021, we manufactured and/or assembled products in the United States, Canada, Puerto Rico, Mexico, China, the UK, Brazil, Spain and Australia and sold products in those markets as well as through offices in Singapore, Italy, China, Mexico, and South Korea and countries in the Middle East.
-In 2021, Hubbell also participated in joint ventures in Hong Kong and the Philippines.
-As a percentage of the Company's total Net sales, shipments from foreign operations directly to third parties were 9% in 2021, 9% in 2020 and 10% in 2019, with the Canadian and UK operations representing approximately 36% and 29%, respectively, of 2021 total international Net sales.
+In 2022, we manufactured and/or assembled products in the United States, Canada, Puerto Rico, Mexico, China, the UK, Brazil, Spain and Australia and sold products in those markets as well as through offices in Singapore, Italy, China, Mexico, and South Korea and countries in the Middle East.
+In 2022, Hubbell also participated in joint ventures in Hong Kong and the Philippines.
+As a percentage of the Company's total Net sales, shipments from foreign operations directly to third parties were 8% in 2022, 9% in 2021 and 9% in 2020, with the Canadian and UK operations representing approximately 32% and 31%, respectively, of 2022 total international Net sales.
 As such, our operating results could be affected by changes in foreign currency exchange rates or weak economic conditions in the foreign markets in which we sell our products.
 To manage this exposure, we closely monitor the working capital requirements of our international units and may enter into forward foreign exchange contracts.
-Further discussion of forward exchange contracts can be found in Note 15 - Financial Instruments and Fair Value Measurement in the Notes to Consolidated Financial Statements.

-Product purchases representing approximately 17% of our Net sales are sourced from unaffiliated suppliers located outside the United States, primarily in China and other Asian countries, Europe and Brazil.
+Product purchases representing approximately 15% of our Net sales are sourced from unaffiliated suppliers located outside the United States, primarily in Mexico, China and other Asian countries, Europe, India and Brazil.
 Foreign sourcing of products may result in unexpected fluctuations in product cost or increased risk of business interruption due to lack of product or component availability due to any one of the following:

-- Political or economic uncertainty in the source country - · Fluctuations in the rate of exchange between the U.S. dollar and the currencies of the source countries - Changes in U.S. laws and policies governing foreign trade - · Increased logistical complexity including supply chain interruption or delay, port of departure or entry disruption and overall time to market - Loss of proprietary information - Product quality issues outside the control of the Company
+- Political or economic uncertainty in the source country - · Fluctuations in the rate of exchange between the U.S. dollar and the currencies of the source countries - · Changes in U.S. laws and policies governing foreign trade - Increased logistical complexity including supply chain interruption or delay, port of departure or entry disruption and overall time to market - Loss of proprietary information - · Product quality issues outside the control of the Company

 We have developed plans that address many of these risks.
-Such actions include careful selection of products to be outsourced and the suppliers selected; ensuring multiple sources of supply; limiting concentrations of activity by port, broker, freight forwarder, etc.; processes related to quality control; and maintaining control over operations, technologies and manufacturing deemed to provide competitive advantage.
+Such actions include careful selection of products to be outsourced and the suppliers selected; ensuring multiple sources of supply; limiting concentrations of activity by port, broker, freight forwarder, etc.; processes related to quality control; and maintaining control over operations, technologies and manufacturing deemed to provide a competitive advantage.
 Many of our businesses have a dependency on certain basic raw materials needed to produce their products including steel, aluminum, brass, copper, bronze, zinc, nickel, plastics, phenols, elastomers and petrochemicals as well as purchased electrical and electronic components.
 Our financial results could be affected by the availability and changes in prices of these materials and components.